cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 After that, we would also hope to try some classification method on our dataset.
 Thus, we set the placement ranking in top 10% as 1 and others as 0 and fit logistic regression model.\
 Further using the variable created in the previous steps, we also tested random forest model.
 #### Did you just visualize the dataset, and if so, why?
+In Kaggle, it already provided basic visualization for each column.
+Thus, in spark, we first take(10) to make sure our we have the right data structure and use spark.sql to work on some basic questions:\
+a.
+What location is dangerous for "parachuting"?\
+b.
+Figure out the relationship between player placement and enemies killed(separate by party size).\
+c.
+Figure out relationship of kill_distance and kill_by.\

 ### Results/Conclusions Section
 #### What did you find and learn?